Mount Pleasant, North Carolina: Gateway to the Carolinas' Air Travel Network

 Bear Creek Airport - Nc79

-What is the best commercial airport for Mount Pleasant, NC residents?
+What is the nearest airport for residents of Mount Pleasant, North Carolina?